In this article, I’m sharing what a letter of instruction is and EXACTLY how to write one.

 Although this is not an exhaustive list of everything that could go into a letter of instruction, it should help get you started.

-It is important that you add other relevant information that you feel would be most helpful for those who will read this document in the future.
+You should add other relevant information that you feel would be most helpful for future readers of this document.

 Step #2: Determine How to Organize Your Information